maltezfaria/ANN203/README.md

 of noteworthy
 differences](https://docs.julialang.org/en/v1/manual/noteworthy-differences/)
 that may help you get started translating code.

 ## Workflows and `Pluto.jl`

-As you will notice in your first assignment, the homeworks for this class are available both in the form of a *static* HTML file (which you can open in any browser), and in the form of a `Pluto` notebook.
+As you will notice in your first assignment, the homework for this class is available both in the form of a *static* HTML file (which you can open in any browser) and in the form of a `Pluto` notebook.

 [`Pluto`](https://github.com/fonsp/Pluto.jl) provides a notebook-like environment for combining `Julia` with pretty text that can easily be rendered